DonPwrShellHunt/pwsh-dev-container/README.md

 would add following string at end of this file `/usr/share/powershell/pwsh`

 Need to figure out how to add pwsh to shells AND set the vscode user shell to pwsh.
-Syntax may be tricky for multiple commands in string format.
+Syntax is tricky for multiple commands in string format.

-"postCreateCommand": "sudo chsh vscode -s \"$(which pwsh)\"",
+"postCreateCommand": "command -v pwsh | sudo tee -a /etc/shells && sudo chsh vscode -s \"$(command -v pwsh)\""